joerichter-stash/unisync/Readme.md

 Unisync.py is a daemon that uses inotify to detect changes in the local unison root and employs the venerable file synchronizer unison to do the real sync.
-On start it runs a full-sync and after that only changed files at the local root are syncronized.
+On start it runs a full-sync and after that, only localy changed files are syncronized, unless a full-sync is triggered with sigalarm.

 Setup
 -----